 And ExpressVPN gives you 256-bit AES encryption with 5 security protocols and VPN split tunneling.
 That means that not only can you adjust your security to beat the toughest blocks, you can also choose what data you’d like to send through your VPN – the applications are limited only by your mind.
 ExpressVPN also offers a solid zero-logging policy, DNS leak test, and automatic kill switch in case of accidental drop.
 If your connection to their server drops, so does your internet – preventing any split-second vulnerabilities from happening.

-This massive provider has a huge network: over 5,100 servers in 62 countries and growing!
+This massive provider has a huge network: over 5,500 servers in 59 countries, and growing.
 In part because of their size, NordVPN offers specialty servers for various use-cases.
 Onion over VPN, Anti-DDoS, Double VPN, P2P, Dedicated IP address, and Obfuscated servers – whether you want ultimate anonymity, to hide your use of a VPN, or otherwise, each has something that appeals to advanced users in Sudan.